Preview & Edit

 Faces might be etched in stone, but rights are not.

-American poet Maya Angelou - a writer who memorably emphasized the writer's responsibility to improve both humanity and craft - said she met King when she was the New York coordinator for the Southern Christian Leadership Conference (SCLC).
+American poet Maya Angelou - a writer who memorably emphasized the writer's responsibility to improve humanity and craft - said she met King when she was the New York coordinator for the Southern Christian Leadership Conference (SCLC).
 She recalled his kindness when he stepped aside to comfort her and noticed a deep, resonating sadness.
 Morrison never met King, yet she, much like Angelou, "felt this personal responsibility to him."

 A responsibility to Dr. King personally and all he dreamt and achieved.